privacypatterns/patterns/patterns/User-data-confinement-pattern.md

 Depending on the type of processing (e.g calculate the bill for the monthly energy consumption or the age from the birth date) the service provider will require some guarantees from the processor (the end user).
-This may involve the usage of Trusted Plaftorm Modules or cryptographic algoritms (e.g. ABC4Trust)
+This may involve the usage of Trusted Platform Modules or cryptographic algorithms (e.g. ABC4Trust)

 <!--###[Constraints]-->
 <!-- limitations as a consequence of applying the pattern.-->